VPN for BYOD: Secure Personal Devices

 • Admin controls without device intrusion — Manage users, view connection status, and set security policies from a central dashboard — without touching the employee's device.

-• DNS filtering & anti-malware — Every connected device gets network-level protection against phishing, malware, and malicious domains.
+• DNS filtering & anti-malware — Every connected device gets network-level protection against ads, phishing, malware, and malicious domains.

 • Per-user licensing — Adding BYOD devices doesn't increase cost.
 Each user can connect from any of their devices.